Quafadas/esm-examples/site/docs/webawesome.md

 # WebAwesome

-An excellent UI component framework.
+An [excellent UI component framework](https://webawesome.com) that someone has [kindly made facades for](https://github.com/nguyenyou/webawesome-laminar) and integrates with Laminar.

 ```scala mdoc:js